mo1ein/jobname/src/snapp/snapp_cab_2.md

 - What is CAP theory?

 - We have an API and we want to add new features on it.
-How can handle compatibality with older version? v1 v2
+How can we handle compatibality with older version? v1 v2

 - Difference between multiprocess and multithread?